 We are still figuring out the details of how to take advantage of artificial intelligence (AI) and also stay on the right side of ethical authorship.
 Meanwhile:

-- For class work, expect guidance from your instructor.
-If you aren't given guidance, be sure to ask instead of assuming.
+- For class work, expect guidelines from your instructor.
+Ask instead of assuming.

-- For publication, look for guidelines from publishers.
+- For publication, look for instructions from publishers.

 - Some Problems.
 Watch out for these AI problems:

-- Made-up citations --- author names and journal names may be familiar but parts are mixed together.
+- Made-up citations --- author names and journal names may be familiar but with parts mixed together.

 - Copyright protection does not extend to material created by AI.